-(1) The EMSP providing patient care is responsible for the completion and submission of a Patient Care Report to the emergency medical provider service.
+(1) The EMSP providing patient care is responsible for the completion and submission of an electronic Patient Care Report(e-PCR) to the emergency medical provider service within 24 hours.

-(2) Each emergency medical provider service shall ensure that an accurate and complete electronic Patient Care Report (e-PCR) is completed and submitted to the OEMS within the required time frames, and use software approved by the OEMS' Director.
+(2) Each emergency medical provider service shall ensure that an accurate and complete e-PCR is completed and submitted to the OEMS within the required time frames, and use software approved by the OEMS' Director.

-(3) Each provider service shall provide a copy of the patient care report to the receiving facility upon delivery of the patient or as soon as reasonably possible.
+(3) Each provider service shall provide a copy of the patient care report to the receiving facility as soon as reasonably possible.
 In no instance should the delivery of the report exceed 24 hours.